Marcus Semien Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Marlins' 4.20 team ERA ranks 16th among all league pitching staffs.

-- The Marlins surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- Marlins pitchers combine to rank 11th in baseball in home runs allowed (125 total, 1.1 per game).

-- Soriano starts for the first time this season for the Marlins.

-- The 24-year-old righty has 11 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.